fkbral/movlog/README.md

 # About

-Orgazine your movies!
+Organize your movies!
 Built with PHP, MySQL, JavaScript and OMDB api.

 # Features
 - 🔍 Find movies or tv shows with detailed description straight from IMDb sources